Weichwerke-Heidrich-Software/bomnipotent_doc/content/integration/010_smtp-server.en.md

 ### Running Relay in standalone Docker Container

-If your setup does not have a compose file, you can instead run the container using "just" Docker.
+If your setup does not have a compose file, you can instead run the container using Docker directly.
 Make sure that your environment provides a value for SMTP_PASSWORD, and then run
 ```
 docker run --detach -p 2500:2500 --name smtp_relay \
     -e TZ=Europe/Berlin \